In alliance with Smithsonian Journeys.

 Le Soléal sails on to Hagi, whose contributions to Japan’s industrialization and modernization have been honored by UNESCO.
 At Hagi Castle Town, walk in the steps of the samurai as you stroll its beautifully preserved streets.

-Back in Japan, call in Moji, which enjoyed its heyday in the early 20th century as the center for Japanese trade with China.
+Call in Moji, which enjoyed its heyday in the early 20th century as the center for Japanese trade with China.
 Nearby is Kozan-ji Temple, founded in the Kamakura period and the oldest Zen style temple in Japan.

 Visiting Hiroshima is a moving experience.
 The town spreads along Honshu Island, along the inside coasts of Seto.
 While firmly focused on the future, Hiroshima doesn't forget its past, and a visit to the Peace Memorial Park and Genbaku Dome is a must.
 You'll enjoy the city's modern, cosmopolitan atmosphere and effervescent nightlife just as much as the peaceful stillness of its natural parkland areas such as splendid Shukkei-en, the town's historic garden.